stan-alam/java/Horstmann_Cornell/README.md

-## Horstmann and Cornell Core Java version 9 and 10
+## Horstmann and Cornell 9 and 10th edition Core Java